YerevaNN/mimic3-benchmarks/README.md

 For each of the 4 main tasks we provide logistic regression and LSTM baselines.
 Please note that running linear models can take hours because of extensive grid search.
 You can change the `chunk_size` parameter in codes and they will became faster (of course the performance will not be the same).

+### Train / validation split

+Use the following command to split the training set into new train and validation sets.
+This step is required if you plan to run the models.

+       python mimic3models/split_train_val.py [TASK]

+The `task` argument is either `in-hospital-mortality`, `decompensation`, `length-of-stay`, `phenotyping` or `multitask`.

 ### In-hospital mortality prediction

 Run the following command to train the neural network which gives the best result.
 We got the best performance on validation set after 8 epochs.